 (b) The collection of all c such that Tα = cα is called the eigen space associated with c.

-Eigen value of matrix A over F- If A is an × n matrix over the field F, an eigen value of A over F is a scalar c in F such that the matrix (A - cI) is singular (not invertible).
+Eigen value of matrix A over F- If A is an n × n matrix over the field F, an eigen value of A over F is a scalar c in F such that the matrix (A - cI) is singular (not invertible).

 Eigen polynomial- f(c) = |A - cI|